jacobyou27/CellSimulations/doc/DESIGN.md

   Now that we have a proper API system, this feature could be implemented quickly if we had time.
 All we need to do is add a mouse click listener to the cell (which is a polygon JavaFX element) and submit the event to the API.

+#### Configuration:

+* CELL-32C	Pattern to Insert
+  * We didn't implement this feature because we thought it would require us to change our configuration structure quite a bit.
+This would also make us change the view quite a bit as we would have to implement a way for users to insert the patterns.